 If you want to take a picture in a museum in Crete, and maybe you can’t see a sign that says you are not allowed, please ask first if it’s allowed just to be sure.

 Dress Modestly While Visiting Churches In Crete

-Crete and Greece at large has many churches and monasteries, and the Church buildings are a work of art, there are so many paintings and icons to see inside the churches and each church has it’s own history and it’s own charm, and for this reason, many tourists love to visit the churches and see all these beautiful things.
+Crete and Greece at large have many churches and monasteries, and the Church buildings are work of art, there are so many paintings and icons to see inside the churches and each church has it’s own history and it’s own charm, and for this reason, many tourists love to visit the churches and see all these beautiful things.